Tailored Storage Solutions

 Apparel

-Place clothes inside a plastic bag or a box before storing inside the unit, and opt for a climate-controlled unit with interior storage.
+Place your clothing inside a plastic bag or a box before storing it inside the unit.
+You will want to get an indoor climate-controlled unit for such items.

 Furniture

-Always keep furniture in a climate-controlled interior unit to avoid humidity damage, and make sure that it’s off the ground for better ventilation and airflow.
-Most furniture are made from or has wooden parts.
-This makes them more susceptible to damage caused by extreme temperatures.
-To help you decide on the size of van you need for your furniture move, check out our van size guide.
+Always keep furniture in a climate-controlled interior unit to avoid humidity damage.
+Make sure that it’s off the ground for better ventilation and airflow.
+Most furniture items are made from or have wooden parts, thus making them more susceptible to damage caused by extreme temperatures.

 Books

-A climate controlled interior unit is your best bet when storing books because it’ll prevent mould from forming and destroying the books.
+A climate-controlled interior unit is your best bet when storing books.
+Doing so will prevent mould from forming and destroying the books.

 Canned Food

-While it’s commonly not allowed to store food in storage due to the risk of vermin infestation, sealed beverages like wine, bottled water and beer, as well as non-perishable canned goods may be stored
+Food is commonly not allowed in self storage units due to the risk of a vermin infestation.
+However, sealed beverages like wine, bottled water, and beer, as well as non-perishable canned goods, may all be kept in a storage unit.

 Believe it or not, there are certain items that you should never keep in a storage facility, as they’re either strictly forbidden or hazardous.
 These include: